 As early as 1837, eyewitness accounts claimed that the fort built in 1607 by Captain John Smith and the first English settlers was submerged in the James River.
 The “lost fort” story pointed to a lone cypress tree 100 yards off the western shore of Jamestown Island as the marker of where, according to settler George Percy, the first ships moored to the trees.
 Erosion on the western shore was so bad that a concrete seawall was built in 1900, and that fed the “lost fort” story.
-An abbreviated archaeological excavation by the National Park Service unearthed no apparent evidence of the fort.
+An abbreviated archaeological excavation by the National Park Service (NPS) unearthed no apparent evidence of the fort.

 Since then, Jamestown Rediscovery’s mission has evolved into a more challenging undertaking.
 A dozen staff members excavate, interpret, preserve, conserve, and research the site’s findings.
-The team has mapped thousands of archaeological features such as post holes, ditches, wells, foundations, graves, and pits.
+The team has mapped thousands of archaeological features, such as post holes, ditches, wells, foundations, graves, and pits.
 More than 2 million unearthed artifacts require the curation and conservation environment provided by the state-of-the-art, on-site Rediscovery Research Center.

 As our work continues, thousands of new questions are forming.
 How did these Europeans adapt to the North American environment?
 What can we learn about the people whose lives at Jamestown were undocumented?
 How can material culture describe the relations between the English and the native peoples?
 What can the archaeological remains tell us about how experiments in industry, trade, and agriculture came to include the first English experiment in representative democracy in North America in 1619?
-The Jamestown Rediscovery archaeological project is an independent non-profit effort, with no ongoing budget support from state or federal tax dollars.
-Join us as we piece together the lives of Jamestown’s first colonists using the fragments they left behind at the first permanent English colony in North America.SUPPORT
+The Jamestown Rediscovery archaeological project is an independent non-profit effort, with no ongoing financial support from state or federal tax dollars.
+Join us as we piece together the lives of Jamestown’s first colonists using the fragments they left behind at the first successful English colony in North America.SUPPORT